victoriaw2408/victoriaw2408/README.md

 # 🍪 Hi, I’m Victoria Whisnant

-I'm a first-year student at Northeastern University pursuing a combined Bachelor’s and Master’s degree in **Computer Science** and **Design** through the PlusOne program.
+I'm a second-year student at Northeastern University pursuing a combined Bachelor’s and Master’s degree in **Computer Science** and **Design** through the PlusOne program.
 I’m passionate about **UI/UX design** and **front-end web development**, and I thrive on creating intuitive, user-friendly digital experiences.
 My goal is to merge **design** and **technology** to craft interactive, engaging interfaces.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/victoria-whisnant-4845702b2/) or email me at [whisnant.v@northeastern.edu](mailto:whisnant.v@northeastern.edu).

 ---